-Yesss, spraying the paint is one of the most fun activities you can do when traveling to Austin alone.
+Yesss, spraying the paint is one of the most fun things to do in Austin alone.
 Then again I love art so I might be a tiny bit bias here, haha!
+Sorry, folks.

 So buy a small spray can.
 Add a piece of your personality to this wall.
 Express yourself.
 Take plenty of pictures of graffiti that’s not guaranteed to exist the next weekend.
 Just don’t get paint all over your clothes like I almost did.